KevGildea/KinePose/3D/Multicamera/README.md

 ## To Do:
+- [ ] Adapt to input commonly used 2D pose formats.
-1. Implement weights
+- [ ] Implement weights
-2. Custom pose tool
+- [ ] Custom pose tool
-3. Add an option to refine 2D poses through reprojecting each 3D triangulated keypoint back to each image.
+- [ ] Add an option to refine 2D poses through reprojecting each 3D triangulated keypoint back to each image.
 The viewer should include images from each view with functionality of clicking and dragging keypoint positions, and a visulisation of the resulting changes to the 3D pose.
-4. Fix threading issue.
+- [ ] Fix threading issue.
-5. When importing a calibration: visible filetypes should just be .TACAL
+- [ ] When importing a calibration: visible filetypes should just be .TACAL
-6. Optimise for minor refinement in camera parameters to ensure that keypoints triangulate well.
+- [ ] Optimise for minor refinement in camera parameters to ensure that keypoints triangulate well.
 Perhaps through minimising 1) the distance between projected keypoint rays, and/or 2) the difference in link lengths accross frames.